-The ingredients lists of moisturisers can sometimes be humungous!
+The ingredients lists of moisturisers can sometimes be humongous!
 Out of all skincare products they’ll always have the longest list.
-They have water based ingredients, oil based ingredients, ingredients to mix the water and oil, stabilizers, added vitamins, antioxidants.
-Luckily I’ve found you a few specials *smiles*…
+They have water based ingredients, oil based ingredients, ingredients to mix the water and oil, stabilisers, added vitamins, antioxidants.
+Luckily I’ve found you a few specials;

 1) Chanel, La Solution 10

 Almost as if it were designed for this article especially, Chanel the normally high scented high-street brand created La solution 10 especially for sensitive skin.
 It’s fragrance free formula went through multiple rounds of testing to ensure the formula earned an A* for sensitivity.